 If I don’t have parents, or they can’t come, can I still get involved in the event?

 Of course!
-Regardless of whether your parents are coming in, you can still join in on Bring In Your Parents Day via video call or interacting on social media by tweeting or Instagramming using #BIYP, or of course posting on LinkedIn.
+Regardless of whether your parents are coming in, you can still join in on Bring In Your Parents Day via a video call or interacting on social media by tweeting or Instagramming using #BIYP, or of course, posting on LinkedIn.

 How big will the day be?